IndexCoreasmjit::CodeHolder

 Returns a label by name.

-If the named label doesn't a default constructed Label is returned, which has its id set to Globals::kInvalidId.
+If the named label doesn't exist a default constructed Label is returned, which has its id set to Globals::kInvalidId.
+In other words, this function doesn't create new labels, it can only be used to query an existing Label by name.

 const char* name,